 Directions are available in 13 languages each for SAT School Day, the PSAT 10, and the PSAT 8/9.
-Download the translated directions below and give them to students on test day.
+Download the translated directions through the links and give them to students on test day.
 It is not necessary to request these in SSD Online.

 The bilingual word-to-word glossaries students use on test day must be from the College Board’s approved list, available below.
 Schools will provide the necessary glossaries to students on test day, collecting them when testing is complete.
 It is not necessary to request these in SSD Online.

 50% Extended Time

 To ensure that student scores are processed correctly and on time, SSD coordinators must go to SSD Online’s EL Supports tool to request extended time.
 Follow the tool's instructions to submit requests.
 Schools don't need to submit documentation, but the use of supports should be based on the students' documented need.